The Art of Making an Irresistible REO Offer

 #2: Skip the Inspection Process

 In the absence of an inspection, the workload of the bank is reduced.
 The selling process is eased and shortened.
-Skipping an inspection is risky, but it will make your bid shine.
+Skipping an inspection is risky, but it will make your offer stand out against other competitive offers from other buyers.

 #3: Pay in Cash